 Barcelona spent a year courting Coutinho, but they only tried to sign him in the wake of selling Neymar which forced the fee way, way up.
 They had to wait six months but they eventually got their man.
 And for six months it was so, so good.
-Coutinho shone in the back-half of 2017/18, but for some reason he was a total disaster in 2018/19.
+Coutinho shone in the back-half of 2017/18, helping Barcelona do a domestic double, but for some reason he was a total disaster after that.

 What went wrong?
 Tactics?
 His position?
 Lack of stamina?
 The pressure got to him?
 It was probably a combination of everything, really.
-Watching Coutinho in 2018/19 was like watching a foal try to walk for the first time during a stampede of rhinos.
-Barcelona have spent this summer trying to ditch him and in the end could only scrape together a loan to Bayern Munich.
-That shows how far his stock has fallen.
+Watching Coutinho in Blaugrana was like watching a foal try to walk for the first time during a stampede of rhinos.

 Signed in 2017 alongside Neymar, but only on loan initially.
 The big money came the following year when his deal was made official.
 Mbappe is the world’s brightest young talent.
 Full stop, no caveats.
-An absolutely ruthless force with a goal contribution of 206 in 214 games for France, Monaco and PSG (130 goals, 76 assists).
-That’s even more impressive when you consider it means he’s averaging one goal involvement every 73 minutes.
+An absolutely ruthless force with a direct goal contribution of 331 in 334 games for France, Monaco and PSG (225 goals, 106 assists).
+That’s even more impressive when you consider it means he’s averaging one goal involvement every 75 minutes.
 That’s right, 21-year-old Kylian Mbappe scores or assists every time he steps on the field.
 He’s Superboy.

 Cristiano Ronaldo to Juventus for €100m

-Right at the end, the big man himself.
-And yes, no one has done more to earn a €100m deal than Cristiano Ronaldo – 450 goals in 438 games for Real plus three consecutive Champions Leagues is one hell of a justification.
+No one has done more to earn a €100m deal than Cristiano Ronaldo – 450 goals in 438 games for Real Madrid plus three consecutive Champions Leagues is one hell of a justification.
 Performing for your new club matters though.
 In 2018/19 he bagged Juve 21 goals in the league (a team high) and he won them a lot of points, but Juve were winning points anyway.
-Serie A has long been their domain and with the Portuguese they went from 95 points in 2017/18 to 90 in 2018/19.
+Serie A had long been their domain and with the Portuguese they went from 95 points in 2017/18 to 90 in 2018/19.
 They won less because Cristiano cannibalised their goalscoring for himself without supplying the gaudy numbers that he did for Madrid.

 Even in Europe with his usual saving grace, he was average at best, besides one spectacular performance against Atletico Madrid where he bagged a brilliant hat-trick to bring Juve back from 0-2 down to 3-2 ahead.
-However, he couldn’t prevent later elimination at the hands of a youthful Ajax side and so his whole purpose for joining Juve, to help them get over the Champions League hump, was unfulfilled.
+However, he couldn’t prevent later elimination at the hands of a youthful Ajax side, nor could he guide Juve beyond Lyon and Porto in subsequent seasons.
+His whole purpose for joining Juve, to help them get over the Champions League hump, was unfulfilled.

 His signing also played a part in the departure of transfer guru Beppe Marotta.
 The Italian’s knack for shrewd deals and savvy fiscal management is what got Juve back to the top table of European football and the Cristiano deal was, given his age and financial demands, nothing like a deal he would sanction.
 But Chairman Andrea Agnelli felt Cristiano would not only boost the club’s goalscoring but also boost the club’s earnings into the stratosphere.
 He did neither, and Marotta departed.

 In his wake Juve have, in part because they’re paying the Portuguese an eye-watering €50m a year after tax, slipped near to the Financial Fair Play black hole.
-Hence the sudden and random offloading of the brilliant Joao Cancelo and the summer-long campaign to sell the phenomenal Paulo Dybala.
-They went from slick to shambolic in one summer and right now are not even top of Serie A.
+Hence the sudden and random offloading of the brilliant Joao Cancelo and the steady decine from perennial title winners to a side that lost out on the title to Inter.

-It’s a shame Madrid didn’t pay Man Utd €100m for his services because that deal would have been rated a 12/10 by the time he left in terms of value for money and moving the needle (he’s basically the second-greatest player in Real Madrid’s history, lagging only behind Alfredo di Stefano aka the guy who basically made Real Madrid a superclub with his on-pitch dominance).
+It’s a shame Real Madrid didn’t pay Man Utd €100m for Cristiano back in 2009, because that deal would have been rated a 12/10 by the time he left in terms of value for money and moving the needle (he’s basically the second-greatest player in Real Madrid’s history, lagging only behind Alfredo di Stefano aka the guy who made Real Madrid a superclub on the pitch).
 But in terms of his transfer to Juve, has Cristiano been good?
 Yes.
 Has he moved the needle for The Old Lady?
 No. Has he caused them a whole heap of problems?
 Oh yes indeed.